SeedsToCommunity/s2c-species-ui/replit.md

 4. **Seed Storage** - Requirements and methods for storing processed seeds
 5. **Stratification** - Stratification requirements and procedures

-### Technical Requirements
+### Technical Implementation ✅
-- Each screen needs its own configuration file defining which columns to display
+- Each screen has its own configuration file defining which columns to display
 - Users can navigate between all 5 screens while staying on the same species
 - "Back to Filter" button that preserves previous filter state
-- URL routing to support direct links to specific species/screens
+- URL routing supports direct links to specific species/screens
 - Responsive navigation between workflow steps
+- Fixed "No Data Available" bug that was incorrectly showing when data was present

+## New Feature Requirements (Enhancement Phase)

-### Configuration Structure
+### Data Enhancement
-- Separate JSON config files for each screen type
-- Each config specifies which data columns are relevant for that workflow step
-- Maintains current filter state when returning to main list
+- **Incorporate full metadata from ChatGPT** - Expand plant data with comprehensive information from AI-generated content
+- **Data validation and enrichment** - Ensure all species have complete, accurate information

+### Branding and Navigation
+- **Update page titles, headers, and footers** - Improve branding and user experience
+- **Add external links** - Include links to:
+  - Facebook page
+  - Organization webpage
+  - Shared document space
+- **Add hero image** - Include compelling image at top of main page for visual appeal

+### User Experience Improvements
+- **Enhanced visual design** - Improve overall aesthetics and usability
+- **Mobile optimization** - Ensure excellent mobile experience
+- **Performance optimization** - Optimize loading times and responsiveness

 ## System Architecture